-- (g) the number of sandboxes set up within the past 12 months; - (h) the amount of CO2 stored permanently underground in accordance with Directive 2009/31/EC. - 3.
-The data shall include at least the information requested in the Commission Notice on the Guidance to Member States for the update of the 2021-2030 National Energy and Climate Plans. - 4.
-The first report shall be sent to the Commission by each Member State at the end of May of the year following the date of entry into force of this Regulation.
-The following reports shall be sent by the end of May every year. - 5.
-Member States shall also transmit the data collected pursuant to paragraph 2 of this Article to national statistical offices and to Eurostat for the purposes of compiling and publishing statistics in accordance with Regulation (EC) No 223/2009 of the European Parliament and of the Council76.
-Member States shall designate the national authority responsible for transmitting the data to national statistical offices and Eurostat. - 6.
-On the basis of the reports submitted pursuant to paragraph 2 of this Article, the Commission shall monitor the Union's progress referred to paragraph 1, point (a) and publish related reccomendations on an annual basis as part of the Annual Reports on Competitiveness of Clean Energy Technologies, pursuant to Article 35 (2), point (m) of Regulation (EU) 2018/1999. - 7.
-On the basis of the draft permit applications submitted pursuant to Article 10 of the Directive 2009/31/EC and on the reports submitted pursuant to Articles 17(2) and Article 18(4) and 18(6) of this Regulation, the Commission shall monitor the progress towards reaching the Union-wide target for CO2 injection capacity referred to paragraph 1 point (b) of this Article and shall report annually to the European Parliament and the Council.
+- 6. On the basis of the reports submitted pursuant to paragraph 2 of this Article, the Commission shall monitor the Union's progress referred to paragraph 1, point (a) and publish related receommendations on an annual basis as part of the Annual Reports on Competitiveness of Clean Energy Technologies, pursuant to Article 35 (2), point (m) of Regulation (EU) 2018/1999.
+The recommendations shall also include considerations on whether all the net-zero technologies necessary to achieve the objectives in Article 1 are covered by the Regulation. - 7.
+On the basis of the draft permit applications submitted pursuant to Article 10 of the Directive 2009/31/EC and on the reports submitted pursuant to Articles 17(2) and Article 18(4) and 18(6) of this Regulation, the Commission shall monitor the progress towards reaching the Union-wide target for CO2/2 injection capacity referred to paragraph 1 point (b) of this Article and shall report annually to the European Parliament and the Council.